Ternary cubic forms having bounded invariants, and the existence of a positive proportion of elliptic curves having rank 0: Introduction

 As with binary quartic forms, we wish to restrict ourselves to counting ternary cubic forms that are irreducible in an appropriate sense.
 Being simply {\it irreducible}---i.e., not having a smaller degree factor---is more a geometric condition rather than an arithmetic one.
 We wish to have a condition that implies that the ternary cubic form is sufficiently ``generic'' over $\Q$.
 The most convenient notion (also for the applications) turns out to be what we call strong irreducibility.

-Let us say that an integral ternary cubic form is {\it strongly irreducible} if the common zero set of $f$ and its Hessian $\H(f)$ in $\P^2$ (i.e., the set of {\it flexes} of $f$ in $\P^2$) contains no rational points.
-(Note that this implies that $f$ is {\it irreducible} in the usual sense, i.e., it does not factor over $\Q$).
+Let us say that an integral ternary cubic form $f$ is {\it strongly irreducible} if $f$ is irreducible and the common zero set of $f$ and its Hessian $\H(f)$ in $\P^2$ (i.e., the set of {\it flexes} of $f$ in $\P^2$) contains no rational points.
 We prove:

 \begin{theorem} Let $h(I,J)$ denote the number of $\SL_3(\Z)$-equivalence classes of strongly irreducible ternary cubic forms having invariants equal to $I$ and $J$.
 Then:

 \begin{itemize} \item[{\rm (a)}] $\displaystyle{\sum_{\substack{\Delta(I,J)>0\ where $\Vol(\bar{\mathcal R})$ denotes the greatest $d$-dimensional volume of any projection of $\mathcal R$ onto a coordinate subspace obtained by equating $n-d$ coordinates to zero, where $d$ takes all values from $1$ to $n-1$.
 The implied constant in the second summand depends only on $n$, $m$, $k$, and $\ell$. \end{proposition}